Liverpool Biennial

 Liverpool Biennial is the largest international contemporary art festival in the United Kingdom.

-Every two years, the city of Liverpool hosts an extensive range of artworks, projects, and a programme of events.
-The biennial commissions leading and emerging artists to make and present permanent and temporary public artworks.
-The Biennial also facilitates long-term community-based projects.
-The newly commissioned and existing artworks are presented in diverse locations, including unusual public spaces, and unused buildings, as well as the city's galleries, museums, and cultural venues.
-Cultural organisations in Liverpool provide context for the presentation of contemporary art and culture.

-Since its launch in 1999, Liverpool Biennial has commissioned over 300 new artworks and presented work by over 444 artists from around the world.
-During the last 10 years, Liverpool Biennial has had an economic impact of £119.6 million.
-Liverpool Biennial 2014 attracted nearly 877,000 visits.
+Since its launch in 1998, Liverpool Biennial has commissioned over 400 new artworks and presented work by over 592 artists from around the world.

 History

-Liverpool Biennial was established by James Moores (with Jane Rankin Read, Lewis Biggs and Bryan Biggs) in 1998 and has presented festivals in 1999, 2002, 2004, 2006, 2008 (as part of Liverpool's year as European Capital of Culture), 2010, 2012, 2014, 2016 and 2018.
-As of 2012, Sally Tallant is the Director of Liverpool Biennial.
+Liverpool Biennial was established by James Moores (with Jane Rankin Read, Lewis Biggs and Bryan Biggs) in 1998 and has presented festivals in 1999, 2002, 2004, 2006, 2008 (as part of Liverpool's year as European Capital of Culture), 2010, 2012, 2014, 2016, 2018, 2021, 2023 and 2025.
+As of 2021, Dr Samantha Lackey is the Director of Liverpool Biennial.

 The Biennial exhibition is supported by FACT (the Foundation for Art and Creative Technology), Tate Liverpool, National Museums Liverpool, Bluecoat, and Open Eye Gallery.
-The annual Bloomberg New Contemporaries Exhibition showcases new work by graduates from Fine Art schools in the UK.

 Since 2006, the Liverpool Biennial has included 'collateral' events organised and supported by embassies, international agencies, or galleries, and promoted by Liverpool Biennial as a part of the programme.
 In 2010, for the first time, the biennial offered a platform for exhibitions organised overseas and promoted under the title City States.
 Visitors to the Biennial spent £27 million total in 2010.

 Liverpool Biennial has a year-round programme of commissioning art for the public realm, such as Richard Wilson's Turning the Place Over and Antony Gormley's Another Place at Crosby Beach.
 The organizers also promote an ongoing educational programme.